Kilkis: Roman and Byzantine era

 In 148 BC, the Romans took over the area.
 In late antiquity the area of Kilkis saw invasions of different tribes, such as the Goths, the Huns, the Avars and the Slavs, some of whom gradually settled in the Balkan Peninsula.

 In the Middle Ages, Kilkis changed hands several times between the Byzantine and Bulgarian Empires.
 In the 10th century, it was sacked by the Bulgarians, and some of the inhabitants moved to Calabria, in southern Italy, where they founded the village of Gallicianò.
 During the reign of the Palaeologus dynasty, the region saw the completion of a number of important infrastructure works.

 Ottoman rule

 The period of prosperity ended in 1430, when Thessalonica and the entire region of Macedonia came under Ottoman rule.
 In the first half of the 18th century, Kukush (or Kukosh) was known as a village.
 After 1850, there was one Greek church, "Panagia tou Kilkis" (Madonna of Kilkis), at the foot of Saint George hill and one Greek school.

-In 1840–1872 the Bulgarian enlighters Dimitar Miladinov, Andronik Yosifchev, Rayko Zhinzifov and Kuzman Shapkarev were teachers in the local school.
+In 1840–1872 the Bulgarian intellectuals Dimitar Miladinov, Andronik Yosifchev, Rayko Zhinzifov and Kuzman Shapkarev were teachers in the local school.
+The teacher in the local school Veniamin Machukovski, advocated for the publication of a special "Bulgarian grammar for Macedonian dialects".
+He had already been using such materials in his teaching and argued that standard Bulgarian grammar was perceived by his Macedonian pupils in Kilkis as "the hardest and most senseless subject".

+By the mid-19th century Kılkış became one of the centres of the Bulgarian national activism.
+A group of citizens in the town signed in 1859 a letter to Pope, asking to join the Roman Catholic Church under the condition it would be able to continue their Orthodox ceremonies and the Church services would be in Bulgarian.
+During the 1860s and 1870s it was under the jurisdiction of the Bulgarian Uniat Church.
+During 1890s its population switched to Bulgarian Exarchate.